 Student loans are not released for disbursement until the semester has started but will show as “Pending Financial Aid” on your student account, reducing the balance due.
 Once the semester starts, loan disbursements are received once each week on Wednesday.
 Student Borrowers can monitor their student account through TreeHouse to see when their loan funds have been disbursed to their account.
-You can also contact the Business Office anytime after Wednesday to confirm receipt of your loan during any given week.
+You can also contact the Student Accounts Office anytime after Wednesday to confirm receipt of your loan during any given week.
 If your loans haven’t been received after 30 days from the start of the semester or when your loan was approved (which ever is later) you should contact your Financial Aid Counselor to see if there is a problem getting the lender to release your loan (some common reasons are, you have not signed your promissory note, or you have not completed an Entrance Interview – which is required for the Federal Direct Loans only, or another requirement expected by your lender).

 How will my loans come?

 All Federal Direct Loans, NJ Class Loans, and most Private Loans are disbursed directly to the University via EFT (electronic funds transfer) and as long as your financial aid file is complete the funds are immediately applied to your student account.
 You can arrange for your Loans through the Financial Aid Office.
-If you have a private loan and your loan is disbursed via paper check, when we receive the check, we will contact you via your Drew email to stop by the Business Office to endorse the check, and the check will be deposited to your student account.
+If you have a private loan and your loan is disbursed via paper check, when we receive the check, we will contact you via your Drew email to stop by the Student Accounts Office to endorse the check, and the check will be deposited to your student account.

 What if my loan funds are sent directly to me?